codemariner/tconf/DOC.md

   key: 6K0CjNioiXER0qlXRDrOozWgbFZ9LmG/nnOjl0s4NqM=
 ```

-{% note %}
 **Note:** Tconf will provide all configuration it finds and does not filter any out when requesting from the top level `tconf.get()`.
-However, when strictly typing with Runtypes and TypeScript, other module configuration types are not exposed.
+However, when strictly typing with Zod and TypeScript, other module configuration types are not exposed.
 In this way, your application code can act as if it doesn't exist though it literally does.
-{% endnote %}

 ## Environment Variable Mapping